axant/contacthub-sdk-python/doc/source/customer_operation.rst

     customer.previous_page()

 By these two methods you can navigate through pages containing `Customers` object.
+The number of Customers for each page is determined by the `size` parameter of the `get_customer`, by default 10.

 In a `PaginatedList` object you can find these attributes: